 Starting from the 2020 financial period, the remuneration principles for Taaleri’s bodies, i.e. the Board of Directors and the CEO and Deputy CEO, have been defined in the Remuneration Policy, which was addressed for the first time in the Annual General Meeting 2020.

-In accordance with the Corporate Governance Code, Taaleri composes a remuneration report for each financial period that will be presented annually to the Annual General Meeting; the report presents the paid and outstanding remuneration to the governing bodies for the previous financial period.
-The remuneration report will be compiled for the first time for the 2020 financial period, and it will be addressed at the Annual General Meeting 2021.
+In accordance with the Corporate Governance Code, Taaleri composes a Remuneration Report for each financial period that will be presented annually to the Annual General Meeting; the report presents the paid and outstanding remuneration to the governing bodies for the previous financial period.
+The remuneration report was compiled for the first time for the 2020 financial period, and it was addressed at the Annual General Meeting 2021.